-- Wash your hands often with soap and water for at least 20 seconds, especially after being in public places; touching items or surfaces that have been touched by others; after going to the bathroom; before eating; after blowing your nose, coughing or sneezing; and when they are visibly dirty. - If soap and water are not readily available, use an alcohol-based hand sanitizer with at least 60% alcohol. - Stay home when you can and practice social distancing. - If you go out, wear a mask or cloth face covering over your nose and mouth. - Don't touch your eyes, nose, and mouth. - Avoid close contact with people who are sick and stay home when you are sick. - Cover your cough (cough/sneeze into the crook of your elbow), or sneeze into a tissue, then throw the tissue in the trash. - Clean and disinfect objects and surfaces that you often touch using a regular household cleaning spray or wipe.
-The CDC recommends
+- Wash your hands often with soap and water for at least 20 seconds, especially after being in public places; touching items or surfaces that have been touched by others; after going to the bathroom; before eating; after blowing your nose, coughing or sneezing; and when they are visibly dirty. - If soap and water are not readily available, use an alcohol-based hand sanitizer with at least 60% alcohol.

-- a cleaner made up of at least 70% alcohol or diluted bleach (i.e., 5 tablespoons of bleach in a gallon of water or 4 teaspoons of bleach in a quart of water). - Wash clothes worn in public places in hot water and sanitize your laundry basket and washing machine surfaces. - Remember to follow basic health recommendations like maintaining healthy and balanced nutrition and hydration routines (eat healthy foods and drink plenty of water), exercising/movement, using stress management tips (especially those that worked in the past), getting rest, and maintaining a good sleep schedule. - Look at other ways to stay socially connected using remote means, such as social media and telephone (and remember to clean your devices!). - Keep yourself healthy which will make it more likely that your loved ones will stay healthy.
+- Stay home when you can and practice physical distancing. - If you go out, wear a mask or cloth face covering over your nose and mouth and still maintain physical distancing.
+Avoid other people who are not wearing a mask. - Don't touch your eyes, nose, and mouth. - Avoid close contact with people who are sick and stay home when you are sick. - Cover your cough (cough/sneeze into the crook of your elbow), or sneeze into a tissue, then throw the tissue in the trash. - Clean and disinfect objects and surfaces that you often touch using an EPA approved household cleaning spray or wipe.
+The CDC recommends a cleaner made up of at least 70% alcohol or diluted bleach (i.e., 5 tablespoons of bleach in a gallon of water or 4 teaspoons of bleach in a quart of water).14 - Remember to follow basic health recommendations like maintaining healthy and balanced nutrition and hydration routines (eat healthy foods and drink plenty of water), exercising/movement, using stress management tips (especially those that worked in the past), getting rest, and maintaining a good sleep schedule. - Look at other ways to stay socially connected using remote means, such as social media and telephone (and remember to clean your devices!). - Keep yourself healthy which will make it more likely that your loved ones will stay healthy.

-If someone in your home (who is not at high-risk) has mild symptoms and may have COVID-19, medical providers/doctors will likely advise them to stay home and take care of their symptoms.
+If someone in your home (who is not at high-risk) has mild symptoms and may have COVID-19, medical providers/doctors will likely advise them to get tested, stay home, and take care of their symptoms.
 It is very important to try as hard as possible to observe the CDC guidelines on isolation for that person in the home.
 Keep them at home and try to limit or stop contact between that person and anyone with Down syndrome in the home.

-Q9.
-How do I best explain what "social distancing" is to my child or adult with Down syndrome?
+Q14.
+How do I best explain what "physical distancing" is to my child or adult with Down syndrome?

-A. The CDC defines social distancing as "remaining out of congregate settings, avoiding mass gatherings, and maintaining distance (approximately 6 feet) from others when possible."
+A. The CDC defines physical distancing as "remaining out of congregate settings, avoiding mass gatherings, and maintaining distance (approximately 6 feet) from others when possible."

 A simple way of explaining this is to say that, "We should avoid places where there are a lot of people."
 You might say, "When we go out, do not sit or stand or walk close to another person.
 Keep away from other people by two times as far as when you spread both your arms out."
 Phrases they may already know include "staying in your bubble" or giving people "elbow room."
 Using visual supports like holding out your own arms can be a great way to show what arm's length means.
+For younger children, using a hula hoop can be a great way to show how to stay in their own personal space.